gvwilson/thirdbit/src/fiction/cloudherd/index.md

 ## Chapter 2

-No one said much on the way back to Stale.
+No one said much on the flight back to Stale.
-Even without her hand on Big Blue,
+Whenever she put her hand on Big Blue,
 Noxy could feel how unhappy the cloud was.
 It wasn't just that he was carrying strangers or that those strangers were wounded and weary.
 When clouds died they just spread out into nothing.
-The thought that something could end but still be there—that it could go from being alive to being like a rock or a log—made the canvas-wrapped corpses on the cloud's back frightening in a way that storm winds and lightning would never be.
+The thought that something could end but still be there—that it could go from being alive to being like a rock or a log—made the three canvas-wrapped corpses on the cloud's back frightening in a way that storms and lightning would never be.

 *Sh, sh, sh,* Noxy mind-spoke soothingly, as if the cloud was a newborn kitten.